OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The Black Forest gets its name from the oppressive canopy of evergreens looming above the forest floor.
-Home to elaborate cuckoo clocks, striking half-timber houses, ruined castles and quaint towns, the Black Forest is a magical land full of cultural traditions.
+Home to elaborate cuckoo clocks, striking half-timbered houses, ruined castles and quaint towns, the Black Forest is a magical land full of cultural traditions.
 Here’s our guide to some of the most beautiful spots in the area.

-Badische Weinstrasse translates to Badische Wine Road, and the 160km route was purpose-built to trail along the Black Forest’s foothills through wine country.
-The Weinstrasse was created in 1954 to lead from Laudenbach to Weil am Rhein in Germany’s third largest wine-growing region.
+Badische Weinstrasse translates to ‘Badische Wine Road’, and the 99-mile (160-kilometer) route is located in the foothills of the Black Forest.
+The purpose-built Weinstrasse was created in 1954 to meander through the wine-growing areas of the Black Forest and end up in Weil am Rhein, near the Swiss border.
 Travelers can drive from Baden-Baden to Freiburg along this alternative route, and instead of dull motorway sights they will pass by historic castle ruins and peaceful vineyards.
 Stop in Durbach for Durbacher Winzergenossenschaft, a wine co-operative with a winning selection of well-priced local wines.

-Take the scenic drive along the Schwarzwaldhochstrasse from Baden-Baden to see the central Black Forest region’s quaint small towns.
-Kinzig and Gutach Valley are heavily forested areas where many traditional Black Forest customs originated, like the cuckoo clock and the Bollenhut—a ladies’ hat topped with red pom-poms.
+Take the scenic drive along the Schwarzwaldhochstrasse from Baden-Baden to see the central Black Forest region’s quaint towns.
+Kinzig and Gutach Valley are heavily forested areas where many traditional Black Forest customs originated, like the cuckoo clock and the Bollenhut, a ladies’ hat topped with red pom-poms.
 In these sleepy towns, visitors will feel the magical and mysterious nature of the Black Forest come to life.
 While visiting the region, make a stop in the brewery town of Alpirsbach, and visit Schiltach to see classic examples of timber houses that burst with color and character.